Kent College

-Kent College, Canterbury is a co-educational private school for boarding and day pupils between the ages of 3 months and 18 years.
+Kent College, Canterbury is an English co-educational private school for boarding and day pupils between the ages of 3 months and 18 years.
 It was founded in 1885, and is a member of the Headmasters' and Headmistresses' Conference.
 Originally established as a boys' public school, it admitted girls into the sixth form in 1973 and since 1975 it has been fully co-educational.

 The senior school occupies a semi-rural site of some 70 acre on the edge of the city of Canterbury, and also owns the nearby Moat Estate, where there is a farm, managed by staff and pupils, and sports pitches.
 These are adjacent to Blean Forest.

 Its junior school is about a mile away, and provides day school education for boys and girls between the ages of 3 and 11, and boarding for children aged 7 and above.

-Kent College Dubai is a secondary campus of the Canterbury school which is located in Meydan City.
-The college opened in September 2016.
+Kent College Dubai is a secondary campus of the Canterbury school which is located in Meydan City, Dubai, United Arab Emirates.
+The school opened in September 2016.

 It was announced in 2018 that a further overseas campus was to be opened in Hong Kong.